adwiens/resume/drewwiens.md

 #### [ 2019 – 2020 ] &nbsp;&nbsp; [Elekta](http://elekta.com) &nbsp;&nbsp; *FTE*

-* Built a front end platform based on Angular 8+ to unify the UI of medical devices sold to hospitals.
+* Angular 8+, [Angular Material](http://material.angular.io) and [ngrx](http://ngrx.io) platform to unify the UI of a microservice-based medical system sold to hospitals.
-* Coordinated with engineering teams in Sunnyvale, St. Louis, and the U.K.
+* Designed and built the front end platform with 1 other FTE and coordinated with teams in Sunnyvale, St. Louis, and the U.K.
+* Wrote a couple dozen wiki pages and README's to document how to develop on the platform.
+* Implemented _run-time_ i18n (internationalization) and l10n (localization) in CI/CD with Angular 9, [Locl](https://github.com/loclapp/locl) and [Angular cli](https://cli.angular.io/).
+* Sped up CI/CD by 4x (~16 mins → 4 mins) by rewriting Azure Pipelines YAML to parallelize the tasks.
+* Presented progress on the platform to corporate stakeholders.

 #### [ 2018 – 2019 ] &nbsp;&nbsp; [Lam Research Corporation](http://lamresearch.com) &nbsp;&nbsp; *FTE*